 Hormonal imbalances may increase your risk of obesity, diabetes, heart disease and other health problems.

-Despite the fact that aging and other factors are beyond your control, there are many steps you can take to help your hormones function optimally.
+Despite the fact that ageing and other factors are beyond your control, there are many steps you can take to help your hormones function optimally.

-Consuming nutritious foods, exercising on a regular basis and engaging in other healthy behaviors can go a long way toward improving your hormonal health.
+Consuming nutritious foods, exercising on a regular basis and engaging in other healthy behaviours can go a long way toward improving your hormonal health.